 Over the many years of Henri's leadership in the biotechnology industry, he mentored many aspiring/starting/established entrepreneurs and CEO’s in building biotech companies that developed drugs for important unmet medical needs.
 With Henri’s passing we lost an unprecedented mentor for our industry.

 The Henri Termeer Legacy Program (HTLP) aims to continue Henri’s legacy by providing a platform where aspiring entrepreneurs can connect with mentors - mentors who carry on their own experience or spirit of Henri’s mentorship.

-Scroll down to meet the Mentors, and apply for the Mentor Class of 2019.
+Scroll down to meet the HTLP Fellows for 2019 and 2018, the Mentors, and to apply for the Class of 2020.

 Thomas de Vlaam, AMYLON

 Thomas de Vlaam is the founder and CEO of Amylon, a biotechnology company developing a breakthrough therapy for Alzheimer’s disease.
 He holds a bachelor’s degree in International Medicine and Global Health from the University of Groningen which he studied with the ambition of becoming a neurosurgeon.
 Unfortunately, after a diagnosis of Scheuermann’s disease, Thomas underwent significant spinal fusion surgery in 2011, forcing him to give up on his medical career.
 Despite the physical challenges and long recovery periods, his dream of helping patients and changing the world grew stronger and became an unstoppable driver.
 He joined ProQR – a biotech company in the Netherlands working on a novel drug to treat rare orphan disorders.
 While working there he invented and developed a complete new approach to treat Amyloid disorders and decided to start a new company: Amylon.
 With some initial capital, that idea turned into Amylon’s lead program, a breakthrough therapy for one of today’s most important unmet medical needs.